There is plenty of information on the web about planning a trip to Ireland. However, most of it focuses on what you should do.

 Mistake #6: Prioritizing The Ring Of Kerry

-It was also mom’s first time to Ireland and she was on the floor of the car super sick from the narrow roads and unimpressed from the scenery.
-We had been to pretty much everywhere else in Ireland before we made it to the Ring Of Kerry so we had high standards and the Ring Of Kerry fell flat.
+We had been to pretty much everywhere else in Ireland before we made it to the Ring Of Kerry so we had high standards, and the Ring Of Kerry fell flat.

 A huge mistake people make when planning a trip to Ireland is putting too much focus on driving the Ring Of Kerry.
 You heard it here first!
 Skip the Ring Of Kerry.